Select a Course Below

 No, it does not have to be negative:

-You can use the Mathway widget below to practice "Absolute Value Expressions and Equations", subtopic "Simplifying Absolute Value Expressions".
+You can use the Mathway widget below to practice simplifying an absolute-value expression.
 Try the entered exercise, or type in your own exercise.
-Then click "Answer" to compare your answer to Mathway's.
-(Or skip the widget and return to the index.)
+Then click the button to compare your answer to Mathway's.

-(Clicking on "View Steps" on the widget's answer screen will take you to the Mathway site, where you can register for a free seven-day trial of the software.)
+(Clicking on "Tap to view steps" on the widget's answer screen will take you to the Mathway site for a paid upgrade.)